alexander-voronov/MarvelCharacters/README.md

 - MVP
 - Retrofit
 - Coil
-- application "survives" screen rotation
+- application survive configuration changes

 To run the application, you need to get the keys https://developer.marvel.com/ and register them in RetrofitItemsRepositoryImplementation.kt